meltano/academy/setup/windows.md

 If you run into issues during this process, here are some tips which might help:

-1. If the batch script approach does not appear to be working, it may be caused by security protections.
-Try the manual approach of copy-pasting the needed install command, and also make sure you are running the command prompt "as administrator".
-2. If the manual approach still does not work, try again to copy-paste the command [from here](https://chocolatey.org/docs/installation#install-with-cmdexe) on the Chocolatey.org website. _(The install command does not change often, but very occasionally there are security patches which require small adjustments to that process.)_
+1. If the Chocolatey install does not work, try copy-pasting the command [from here](https://chocolatey.org/docs/installation#install-with-cmdexe) on the Chocolatey.org website. _(The install command does not change often, but very occasionally there are security patches which require small adjustments to the install process.)_
-3. If all else fails or if you find a bug in this documentation, please [click here to report the issue as a bug](https://github.com/slalom-ggp/dataops-docs/issues/new).
-So that we can provide the fastest response possible, please be sure to paste your error message and any other symptoms which may help in the debugging process.
+3. If all else fails or if you find a bug in this documentation, please [click here to report the issue as a bug](https://gitlab.com/meltano/academy/-/issues/new).
+Please be sure to paste your error message and any other symptoms which may help in the debugging process.

 ## Related Links